Pitino vs Pitino: Dad-son matchup highlights Lobos-Iona game

 “All I care about it that the Lobos find a way to get a win,” Richard Pitino said.

-“I’m very, very proud of him and love him to death,” Rick Pitino said.
+“I’m very, very proud of him and love him to death,” said 70-year-old Rick Pitino.
 “And he knows he’s not coaching against me, he’s coaching against Iona.
 And he knows how much I want to win.
 And even more so, how much I hate to lose.”

 The pairing is a good chance for both programs to raise their profiles.